 - Arrangements for meetings, their frequency and quora; what to do if the chairman fails to arrive on time

 - Conduct of members and officers

 - Requirements for the alteration of the rules

 - Handling of matters not covered by the rules

 - A statement that in the event of the club disbanding or being disbanded any monies, accounts, stocks, fixtures and fittings, except the private property of the club or an individual, shall be vested in CACSSA.

 The CACSSA facilities or services required during the year by all Affiliated clubs (eg playing facilities, rooms for meetings, function rooms, big screen display equipment, food) MUST be booked in advance with either the Club Manager or the Club Groundsman or both.
 The only exceptions are the playing facilities used by the Squash, Table Tennis and Tennis Clubs.
 At the end of each playing season, Clubs will be billed by CACSSA for the use of playing facilities and this bill should be settled within 2 months although Clubs may apply for a rebate to be provided based on membership.
 Reduced charges are made for use of the Function Room and Meeting Rooms.

 F. Use of CACSSA Facilities

 Clubs will be expected to use only those facilities that have been pre-booked and to ensure that their members and visiting teams/supporters treat CACSSA facilities with due care and respect.
-Any deficiencies/damage/repairs needed should be reported as soon as possible to either the Club Steward, Club Manager or Club Groundsman.
+Any deficiencies/damage/repairs needed should be reported as soon as possible to either the General Manager Groundsman.